arun-gg-1996/leetflow/README.md

 - **Chart.js** for beautiful graphs
 - **LeetCode** for the amazing platform
 - **Google Sheets** for free, easy data hosting
-- **Claude (Anthropic)** for being an incredible development partner — this entire extension was built collaboratively with Claude's help, from architecture decisions to debugging gnarly edge cases

-### **A Note on Development**

-This extension was built with the help of Claude AI.
-Not in a "generate boilerplate code" way, but as a genuine collaborative process.
-Every feature, every bug fix, every design decision was discussed, debugged, and refined together.

-Some highlights:
-- Claude helped architect the shared `srsEngine.js` to keep timer widget and editor perfectly in sync
-- We spent hours debugging why confidence wasn't recalculating (turns out, removing `if (!attempt.confidence)` was breaking manual overrides)
-- The live preview feature?
-That was Claude's idea after noticing the inconsistency between "Delete" showing previews but "Add" not doing so
-- The "Auto vs Manual" confidence system came from a back-and-forth about whether users should be able to override time-based calculations

-Building with AI wasn't about replacing the thinking — it was about having a tireless pair-programming partner who could spot edge cases, suggest better approaches, and write clean code at 3 AM when my brain was mush.

-If you're learning to code or building your own projects, I highly recommend trying this collaborative approach.
-It's like having a senior engineer who never gets tired of explaining things.

 ---